marrowfen/marrowfen.github.io/docs/World Log.md

 >
 > **Grace** also persuaded **Thorn Barrow** to give the goblins a chance — suggesting that the StinkStone clan may prove better in nature and intent than those he may have encountered in the past.
 >
-> Twitch Fox left some stuff for the town:
- - Potion of Healing x3
-> - Arrow x20
- - Torch x10
-> - Ration x20
- - Oil x3
-> - Hooded Lantern x1
- - Dagger x5
-> - Cold Weather Clothing x2
- - Alchemist Fire x3
-> - Blasting Powder x3
- - Chalk x1
-> - Shield x1
- - 20x Platinum
+> **Twitch Fox** left some stuff for the town: Potion of Healing x3, Arrow x20, Torch x10, Ration x20, Oil x3, Hooded Lantern x1, Dagger x5, Cold Weather Clothing x2, Alchemist Fire x3, Blasting Powder x3, Chalk x1, Shield x1, 20x Platinum
 >
-> Feather left some stuff for the town:
- - 45 Arrows
-> - Shortbow
- - 5 Keoghtom's Ointment
-> - 3 Elixir of Health
- - Handaxe
-> - 5 flasks of Oil
- - 3 Dust of Disappearance
-> - 5 Rations (Dried meats for the tavern until she can get more hunting.)
-> - and 8 gold pieces in a pouch
+> **Feather** left some stuff for the town: 45 Arrows, Shortbow, 5 Keoghtom's Ointment, 3 Elixir of Health, Handaxe, 5 flasks of Oil, 3 Dust of Disappearance , 5 Rations (Dried meats for the tavern until she can get more hunting.), and 8 gold pieces in a pouch

 ##### 🔍 **Unexpected Developments (For Future Attention)**